ScopesCodez/Python-RPC/README.md

 python3 main.py
 ```

-also pypresence can have 2 buttons just update config to the json below
+Also PyPresence can have 2 buttons just update **config.json** to the JSON below.

 ```json
 {